 A copy of the approved EMPr, the Environmental Authorisation and any relevant construction method statements must be kept on site at all times during pre-construction, construction and rehabilitation activities.
-The ECO Reports must be retained by the Applicant for a period of at least 5 years, and must be provided to the Competent Authority upon request.
+The ECO Reports must be retained by the Applicant for a period of at least 5 years and must be provided to the Competent Authority upon request.
+Additionally any groundwater or water quality results must be made available to all relevant authorities upon request.

-17.3 Corrective Action Procedure
+16.3 Corrective Action Procedure